 The Biologic Association website will provide educational access across a variety of platforms:

-Best practices videos: Adipose harvest, PRP, BMAC (posterior and Iliac crest)
+Videos: examples include Adipose harvest, PRP, BMAC (posterior and Iliac crest)

 Breakthrough technologies and clinical solutions will be covered.
 While still lacking comprehensive clinical support this area is intended to bring to the forefront leading edge practices that might evolve into new standards of care.